lolxxxx/Hcr2-VIP-script/README.md

 # Patch notes
 [v1.0.6]
 * unlimited VIP bug fix
+* better encryption

 # Instructions
 1) Rename file from .txt to .lua
-2) Use password : VIP to execute in Game Guardian
-3) Execute the script at splash screen
+2) Execute the script at splash screen

 # Functionality
 Works for latest version of hcr2 without risk of getting banned.
 Can be used on both new and existing accounts.